 Incorporate a circuit to detect collisions directly on the physical medium

 Compare the transmitted data to the received data and differences will be classified as collisions.
 This does not allow for receivers only (stations not transmitting) to detect collisions.
-Two approaches to this comparison methods could be applied
+Two approaches to this comparison method could be applied

 Compare transmitted data to received data after the clock adaptation